Mastering the Symfony Upgrade: A Step-by-Step Guide

 • Long-Term Support (LTS) Releases (eg: 4.4, 5.4, 6.4): If you're building applications with long lifespans, LTS is your lifeline.
 These versions receive three years of regular support and an additional year dedicated to security fixes, giving you exceptional peace of mind.

 Understanding Symfony's own versioning scheme is crucial when choosing your upgrade path.
 It gives you a clear picture of the changes in each version and helps you anticipate what you'll need to fix and debug during the upgrade process.
+More on that topic in the Symfony Versioning article.

 Preparing for the Upgrade